destinymalone/head-first-java-cliffsnotes-example/chapter-1-dive-in-a-quick-dip-braking-the-surface/README.md

 Inside of that source file, there are classes that use methods to give instructions for how the finishing product should be produced.

-Methods work as a function or procedure that gets every detail defined for the main function to carry.
+Methods work as a function or procedure that gets every detail defined for the main "function" to carry.

 The methods may consist of print statements, loops, and so forth.

-If/while/do-while statements are used to produce a boolean and you would help the user understand the work by printing a message which simply explains that that if/while/do-while statement, which was used to test work, was either true or false.
+If/while/do-while statements are used to produce a boolean and you would help the user understand the work by printing a message which simply explains that the if/while/do-while statement, which was used to test work, was either true or false.

 Variables are used as object "state" and as local variables. -- Instance variables and variables declared within a method